tparchman/F21_BIOL792_coursepage/week6_pythonI/python_1_primer.md

 ### Python has a diverse array of string methods, or functions, that allow efficient work with strings.
 A few examples below will illustrate the syntax for using these methods.

-<p>&nbsp;</p>
+### For the example syntax below, `str` represents a generic string variable name, the function name occurs after the `.`, and `()` are either left empty or are used to pass additional arguments to the function.

+<p>&nbsp;</p

 `str.upper()` will convert string to uppercase: